 Lesley Batchelor OBE is Director General of the Institute of Export, the professional membership body for everyone involved in international trade.
-Here she gives an overview of the different types of insurance available and their significance.
+Here she gives an overview of the different insurance options available and their significance.

 What types of insurance do I need to export?

 When we start to trade internationally you will realise that everyone talks about insurance in very different terms.
 The introduction is an attempt to provide you with an overview of what each type of insurance does and where it might impact on your international business and in some cases on your ability to trade profitably.

 In some markets Product Liability and Professional Indemnity premiums are very high mainly due to the high level of litigations that are brought to trial mainly, USA & Canada.
 These markets attract such a huge amount of legal activity and insurers will add a lump sum to the annual premium (upwards of £5K) and add more as they determine the level of risk they are exposing themselves to in this market.

 When travelling in the USA you will see attempts to mitigate against these actions in the warning on the coffee cups of ‘caution hot’ and even on a hammer a note ‘not to be used on human flesh’ – product liability to an extreme!